ryan-gorzek/boxPlot/README.md

 1. **Jitter control**: Use `jitterBound` to adjust the spread of jittered points
 2. **Axis limits**: Automatically calculated with 20% padding, or set manually with `ylim` and `xlim`
 3. **Box spacing**: Adjust to your preferred look with `boxSpacing`
+4. **Horizontal plots**: Use `'boxOrientation', 'horizontal'` for better readability of long labels or when space is limited horizontally
+5. **Grouped horizontal**: Combine `'boxOrientation', 'horizontal'` with `groupSize` and `labelGroups` for complex factorial designs

 ## Requirements